asesidaa/GC-local-server-rewrite/README.md

 # Difficulty unlocking

-This is processed on client side, so if you like to unlock all difficuties, just use bemani patcher.
+This is processed on client side, so if you like to unlock all difficulties, just use Bemani patcher.

 # Deteled songs